-Herb Roasted Cornish Hens with Root Vegetables might just be the perfect one pan, Thanksgiving or Christmas dinner for two.
-Individual Cornish hens are coated with fresh herbs, then oven roasted on a bed of root vegetables and apple for a delicious, pan roasted meal.
+Herb Roasted Cornish Hens with Root Vegetables make a perfect one-pan Thanksgiving or Christmas dinner for two.
+Fresh herbs coat each individual hen, then everything roasts together in the oven on a bed of root vegetables and apples.
+A cozy, flavorful, pan-roasted meal.

 An overhead view of 2 Cornish hens in a cast iron skillet with vegetables under the hens